caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

     --o-visualization "./moshpit_tutorial/results/mags.qzv" \
     --verbose
 ```
-In this tutorial we perfom taxonomic and functional annotation on dereplicated MAGs
 ## MAGs taxonomic annotation workflow
 This workflow focuses on annotating MAGs with taxonomic information using Kraken2, a tool for taxonomic classification.
+In this tutorial we perfom taxonomic and functional annotation on dereplicated MAGs.
 ### MAGs classify with Kraken2
 MAGs are classified taxonomically using Kraken2, with parameters set for confidence threshold and minimum base quality.
 ```bash